universal-meaning-map/ipld-mindmap-old-readme/README.md

 ```
 [
     {
-        nodeName:"Node1",
+        "nodeId":"Node1",
-        relationships: [relationship1]
+        "relationships": [relationship1]
     },
     {
-        nodeName:"Node1",
+        "nodeId":"Node1",
-        relationships: [relationship2]
+        "relationships": [relationship2]
     },
     {
-        nodeName:"Node2",
+        "nodeId":"Node2",
-        relationships: []
+        "relationships": []
     },
 ]
 ```

 ### Relationship definition
-To define a relationship we need two nodes and a definition of the type of relationship they have between them.
+To define a relationship we need two nodes and a definition of the `type` of relationship they have between them.

+The `type` is not mandatory.

 Because the selfish behaviour of a node described above, a reltionship is always described from the perspective of the node being represented towards the `destination node`

 ```
 [
     {
-        nodeName:"Son",
+        "nodeId":"Son",
-        relationships: [
+        "relationships": [
             {
                 destinationNode: "Dad"
                 type: "Is my dad"